 The overview of NRC’s assessment should be documented in the next assessment letter.
 If Region II believes the licensee has failed to resolve the cSCCI in a timely manner, Region II should consider conducting a focused IP 35007 team inspection to ensure an appropriate level of oversight of the corrective actions involving the safety culture of the facility.

+If the same cSCCI is identified beyond the third consecutive assessment letter, and all of the options proposed above have been exhausted, the regional office may consider additional actions (e.g., actions not prescribed by the Construction Action Matrix) to address the issue.
+Additional actions should be developed in consultation with the Director, NRO, and the EDO.

 h.
 In recognition that SCWE-related cSCCIs are much more difficult for licensees to address and for licensee remedial actions to take effect, the regional office can defer requesting the licensee to conduct a safety culture assessment, and the consideration of conducting the IP 35007 follow-up team inspection until the fourth consecutive assessment letter identifying the same cSCCI with the SCWE CCA.